 2. Check for signs of infection

-You must check for any signs of infection and call your veterinarian if you notice anything out of the ordinary.
+You must check for any signs of infection and call your veterinarian if you notice anything unusual.
 Your pet could have sutures that you can see on their skin and around the wound.

 Keep an eye out for redness and swelling of any kind.
-It’s not uncommon for a dog to develop an infection after the operation, so if you notice anything odd, call your vet immediately.
+It’s common for a dog to develop an infection after the operation, so if you notice anything odd, call your vet immediately.

 3. Prevent licking and chewing

 Your dog may try to lick the stitches or even chew on them.
 If this is the case, talk to your veterinarian about placing an Elizabethan collar on your dog.
 These are standard protection measures for dogs and have an extremely high success rate.
-Another option, use an inflatable collar.
+Another option is to use an inflatable collar.

 E-collars can be uncomfortable and irritating for your dog, so it’s best to use them when other options fail.
 These collars will ensure that the wound is less likely to get inflamed or infected, so it is usually recommended for fussy or sensitive dogs.